-I am running for Congress in 2016 and the US Senate in 2018
+I am running for Congress in 2022

 If voters tuned into write-in ballot laws, and there were a listing service so that anybody could announce that they were running as a write-in candidate, we can again have a democratic republic as the founders intended.
 It costs nothing to run as a write-in.
 All you have to do is make sure that the potential voters know about you.
 So, with the listing service, instead of having to get 1500 signatures, anybody can run for Congress.
 Because it would be so easy and be no charge, citizens would have a huge selection of candidates.
 We should talk more about this... don't you think?

 With write-in ballots, ladies and gentlemen, we are not stuck with politicians as public officials.